Paula Terrero, Lead Reiki Master and Lead Reiki Teacher.

 Ms. Schneider has been fortunate to attend the Traditional Medicine class at UNM yearly since 2008 and to study with her cousin and Elena Avila, the internationally known Curandera from Albuquerque.

 It was at the UNM class that she met her Reiki teacher, Paula Terrero.
-She is currently a level II Reiki practitioner and gives treatments in the Cancer Care Reiki Clinics.
+She is a level III Reiki practitioner and gives treatments in the Cancer Care Reiki Clinics.
 She also practices Reiki and Curanderismo in the community gatherings and ferias de salud in and around Albuquerque, and is a Core Member of the Sacred Spring Reiki Collective.

 For several years, her passion was working with premature and sick infants.
 Now, her passion is the healing of the mind, body and spirit of those who open their hearts to this wonderful traditional form of healing.